Barrio San Antonio

 Barrio San Antonio is a historic barrio located adjacent to and east of downtown Tucson, Arizona, United States.
+It is bounded by Aviation Parkway, Arroyo Chico, South Kino Parkway, and South Park Avenue.
 The barrio is named after San Antonio, or Anthony of Padua, the Portuguese saint.
-The neighborhood is a federal empowerment zone and is home to multiple downtown Tucson elementary schools and businesses.
+The neighborhood is a federal empowerment zone and is home to multiple downtown Tucson businesses.
+A portion of the barrio was listed on the National Register of Historic Places in 2024.